 - Designated school official (DSO) authorizes CPT in SEVIS, and the authorization prints on the student’s Form I-20.

 - Occurs before the student’s program end date on the Form I-20.

 - Authorization is for one specific employer and for a specific period of time.

 - Student must secure the training opportunity before CPT can be authorized.

 - CPT must be authorized before the student can begin work.

 - Student can have more than one CPT authorization at the same time.

 - One year of full-time CPT eliminates a student’s eligibility for OPT.

-To be authorized for Curricular Practical Training, you need to meet the following requirements:
+To be authorized for CPT, you must meet the following federal and/or institutional requirements: